AdamDKing/210104-usf-bigdata/week1/notes.md

 - One of very few features *removed* from Java in Scala is the concept of checked vs unchecked Exceptions.

 ### Stack and Heap

+We're to talk a bit about the internal memory model of the JVM.
+Remember that Scala is built on top of Java, all Scala code is converted to Java Bytecode (.class files) and runs on the Java Virtual Machine (JVM).

+There are two main areas of memory.
+One of them is the Stack, the other is the Heap.
+The Stack is where method execution happens.
+The Heap is where objects are stored.
+Let's talk about the Heap first.
+Whenever we create a new object, the constructor for that object runs.
+The first thing the constructor does is allocate some space on the Heap for the object.
+Then, all the fields in that object are stored in that space.
+The constructor then *returns* a reference to that area of memory.
+This reference is how we retrieve and interact with the data stored in the object on the heap.
+We sometimes call objects "refence types" instead of "primitive types" because we use references to access them.
+A "primitive" is something we need to pay attention to in Java code, but we don't really need to worry about it in Scala code.
+A primitive is not a reference type, instead the primitive just contains its actual value.

+Every single method call that occurs in the lifetime of our application goes on the Stack to be resolved.
+Our application begins running when the JVM calls our (in Scala) class Runner extends App, or our main method.
+The Stack is a stack (the data structure) which means it is LIFO (Last In First Out).
+New items placed on the stack are the first items to be taken off.
+This means our main method (our entrypoint) goes on the bottom of the Stack, and all the methods it calls go above it on the stack.

+Each method called goes on the stack as a *stack frame*.
+Whatever method is currently on the top of the stack is the method currently being executed.
+If that method, being executed, calls another method, the new method call goes on the stack and begins execution.
+Our program continues running in the way, with methods popping on and off the stack, until we reach the end of the main method.
+When main pops off the stack, our program exits.

+The stack frame associated with each method call stores primitive values and references to the Heap (object references discussed above)